 - A. We plan to work together to fulfill the contracted requirements of this agreement as specified in the EM Proposal.
-This proposal may be adjusted or amended by the mutual agreement of the Student and her/his Mentor. - B. We have reviewed the relevant documents and understand the purposes of the EM. - C. The Ministry Mentor(s) will provide the Student with supervision and guidance so that her/his personal development and skills will be enhanced by the EM. - D. The Ministry Mentor(s) will meet regularly with the Student for encouragement, reflection and accountability. - E. This EM may be terminated if two or more parties (Student, Faculty Supervisor, Ministry Mentor, Program Coordinator) agree to the same. - F. The Ministry Mentor (MM) agrees to complete the Ministry Mentor's Evaluation (if applicable) and to submit it to the Faculty Supervisor prior to the deadline (mm/dd/yyyy): - G. The Student agrees to fulfill the requirements as outlined in his or her EM Proposal. - H. The Program Coordinator will provide a copy of the registration form to the Academic Services office and will ensure that the Faculty Supervisor, Ministry Mentor, and Student have received copies.
+This proposal may be adjusted or amended with the mutual agreement of the student and her/his MM and FS. - B. We have reviewed the relevant documents and understand the purposes of the EM. - C. The MM and FS will provide the student with supervision and guidance, so her/his personal development and skills will be enhanced by the EM. - D. The MM will meet regularly with the student for encouragement, reflection and accountability. - E. This EM may be terminated if two or more parties (Student, Ministry Mentor, Program Coordinator/Faculty Supervisor) agree to the same. - F. The Ministry Mentor (MM) agrees to complete the Ministry Mentor's Evaluation (if applicable) and to submit it to the Faculty Supervisor prior to the deadline (mm/dd/yyyy): \\\\\ - G. The Student agrees to fulfill the requirements as outlined in his or her EM Proposal. - H. The Program Coordinator will provide a copy of the registration form to the Academic Services office and will ensure that the Faculty Supervisor, Ministry Mentor, and student have received copies.